OracularIS/smartrf/docs/concepts.md

 - **Determining device ID and terminal ID through device hardware settings**
   - The app determines the device ID and terminal ID by accessing the hardware settings of the device.
 This automatic identification process simplifies device registration and management.

 - **Showing additional information**
-  - Smart RF Plus allows for the display of additional information on the RF screens.
+  - Smart RF Plus allows for the display of additional information on the Smart RF Plus screens.
 This can include data from BY sources or external databases, enhancing the user experience with more comprehensive and useful information.

 ### **What does it need on the server?**